nikialeksey/nullfree/readme.md

 ```

 ## Changelog
+`1.2.0` - Fail build if it contains a null

 `1.1.0` - Skip nulls in comparisions expressions ability

 `1.0.0` - Changed API of nullfree lib, null suppression ability